 He said that his diet routine is different and he keeps a healthy diet with proteins like seafood, healthy fats as olive oil and veggies for fiber intake.

 To keep their shape for all shows and to always be ready to receive a call from the agency, it is not an easy task.
-Training and extreme diet is the key for their job success.
+Training and extreme diet is the key to their job success.
 A model A. J. Abualrub, a 22-year-old American model, confessed to the New York Times in an interview that he dropped 30 pounds for a show and that he would only eat twice a day.

-To achieve this type of physique it can be dangerous for your health so that’s why you need to first of all find a good nutritionist to create a plan for you.
+To achieve this type of physique it can be dangerous for your health so that’s why you need to, first of all, find a good nutritionist to create a plan for you.

 To achieve a fashion male model look, it also depends on your body type/genetics.
 If you see Tyson Beckford has a more muscular look, different from the others showed in the pictures, but he still is a great model.
 Be healthy and stay in shape!